 The early Christian church was a body of believers called into existence by the great commission which Christ gave to those who accepted His personal invitation to be His followers, and to those in turn who received from them the same invitation and commission.
-Under the guidance of the Spirit of Christ, the church grew
+Under the guidance of the Spirit of Christ, the church grew rapidly in numbers and was swiftly organized by the apostles for worship, for sustenance of the members, for service to others, and for the gospel outreach to all the world.

-The apostle Paul was inspired to describe the church as Christ's body, of which the Lord was head, thus indicating its unity. organization, and mutual interdependence.
+The apostle Paul was inspired to describe the church as Christ's body, of which the Lord was head, thus indicating its unity, organization, and mutual interdependence.

 Similarly, after the Seventhday Adventist Church came into existence, it found organization increasingly vital to the broad mission it felt called upon to fulfill.
 Institutional, church, conference, and legal corporate organizations were needed for such purposes as holding property, publishing its message, licensing ministers, receiving and dispensing offerings, determining standards of membership, and authorizing letters of transfer.
-From the time of the organization of the General Conference in 1863, there was rapid growth in many directions.
+From the time of the organization of the General Conference in 1863. there was rapid growth in many directions.
 Numerous churches. conferences, associations, and institutions were added, and in the early years of the twentieth century the denomination was reorganized along lines similar to those of today.